Ali Farhadi

-Ali Farhadi is a professor of computer science and currently serves as the CEO of the Allen Institute for Artificial Intelligence (AI2).
+Ali Farhadi is a professor of computer science and the CEO of the Allen Institute for Artificial Intelligence (AI2).

 Career

 Farhadi is an AI professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington in Seattle.

 Recognitions

 Among other awards and recognitions, Farhadi was one of the winners of the 2017 Sloan Research Fellowship granted by the Alfred P. Sloan Foundation.

+Personal life

+Farhadi is married to Hanna Hajishirzi, a computer science professor at the University of Washington and senior director at the Allen Institute who studies natural language processing.